Tattvam News Today

 BRO’s Expanding Role in Uttarakhand

-Integration with India’s Broader Border Infrastructure Strategy
+Integration with India’s Border Infrastructure Strategy

 Balancing Deterrence and Stability